-Biology (with Biotechnology).
-This programme provides broad understanding of living organisms, emphasising molecular and cellular levels and the application of resulting technologies.
+Biology.
+This programme provides broad understanding of living organisms, emphasising molecular and cellular levels.
 It combines elements of biochemistry, cell biology, genetics and virology which in the past were studied separately at undergraduate level.
 We apply them to organisms from viruses and bacteria to plants and man.
 The programme therefore provides a flexible route into almost any area of biological or biomedical science.
+For more details see www.mblab.gla.ac.uk.